vbenjs/vue-vben-admin/docs/src/en/guide/project/tailwindcss.md

 The project does not decide whether Tailwind CSS is enabled based on whether a package contains `tailwind.config.mjs`.

 Apps and packages share `@vben/vite-config`, which integrates `@tailwindcss/vite`.
-The Tailwind scan scope is managed centrally in `packages/@core/base/design/src/css/global.css`.
+The Tailwind scan scope is managed centrally in `@vben/tailwind-config`, backed by `internal/tailwind-config/src/theme.css`.

 ::: tip Notes on using Tailwind CSS in packages